History of Suresnes: Directory

 The end of the Convention allowed hitherto hounded citizens to reappear, while modest celebrations were held to mark the victories of the Republic's armies.
 On April 13, 1795, Charles Descoins was appointed mayor by the Legislation Committee, replacing Lemoine, who was certainly suspect in the eyes of the new authorities.
 Following the law of Prairial 11 (May 30), which once again facilitated freedom of worship, religious activity resumed in the Saint-Leufroy church.
 For some time, the Suresnes church depended on the parish of Nanterre.

 A survey carried out in mid-1795 showed that Suresnes had a population of 1,500, no industries, jewelers, pharmacists, or markets, but five wine merchants, seven seed merchants, three butchers, three bakers, and seven grocers.
 The law of 21 Fructidor, year III (September 7, 1795), abolished the municipal system for towns and villages with fewer than 5,000 inhabitants.
 Like Puteaux, Suresnes no longer had a mayor or municipal officers, but had a single “municipal agent” (Jean Nicolas Lebeau was elected) and was attached to the cantonal municipality of Nanterre.

 Plaque on the Chemin des Roses, in memory of this flower which was cultivated in Suresnes.

-As the Directory had instituted a national holiday on August 10 (about the law of 1789), Suresnes schoolteachers were instructed to bring their children to the festivities, in front of the Tree of Liberty.
+As the Directory had instituted a national holiday on August 10 (in commemoration of the law of 1789), Suresnes schoolteachers were instructed to bring their children to the festivities in front of the Tree of Liberty.
 On February 5, 1797, the canton delegate took possession of Suresnes' birth, marriage, and death registers, which were later returned under the Consulate: covering the period from 1597 to 1795, they are among the most complete sets of records for the communes around Paris.
 The archives of the time continue to report the poor condition and dirtiness of the roads in Suresnes, not least because of the volume of manure piling up in the squares and near the river.
 Ironically, the perfume rose was grown in Suresnes at this time, as it was in Puteaux, Fontenay, and L'Haye.

 Plaque on rue Merlin-de-Thionville, in homage to the politician of the Directory who lived at the top of Mont Valérien.